TDiblik/KeyXpert/README.md

    get spammed with `KEYDOWN` commands instead of `SYS_KEYDOWN`.
 This can (and probably will) lead to undefined behavior.
 I don't plan on fixing this, because the number of people who will use `RECURSIVE_REMAPING`, then proceed to rebind Normal key onto System key and then rebing another normal key onto the previous normal key is (imo) an asymptote :D (1/x, lame joke, sorry, meaning less than 1 person, nearly 0 people, will need this functionality) and time to implement it is just not worth it.
+2. Does not work in lock screen.
+3. Unable to remap system shortcuts, however able to add system shortcut functinality to different shortcuts.